The Banana-Leaf Ball

 Your ability to adopt and practice empathy as a school community will not only foster school unity, but will lay the foundation for your learners to succeed as effective global citizens.

 Apathy is a lack of feeling; to not care.
 Apathy is the opposite of empathy.
 Ineffective global citizens will be apathetic.
+How will they cross the chasm?
+We need to build bridges of empathy.

 While giving a speech at Northwestern In 2006, Barack Obama said, “As you go on in life, cultivating this quality of empathy will become harder, not easier.
 There’s no community service requirement in the real world; no one forcing you to care.”